ieb/slingmetrics/README.md

     global:
       monitor: true
+      debug: true

 With global monitoring on the instance will log at info level the name of every class encountered.
+With debug, the metrics bundle will log debug messages at info level avoiding needing to reconfigure the logging service or wait for it to be available.

 Dump File: